Skip to Content

 Alexandra Falls is a 150-metre+ waterfall located upstream on Alexandra Creek, deep in the Daintree National Park.
 While it is truly one of the most majestic waterfalls in the region, there isn't a dedicated or maintained track to reach it.

-If you are adamant on checking out the waterfall, please be aware that this is technically wilderness terrain.
-I wouldn't recommend making an effort out to this Cape Tribulation waterfall unless you are confident and experienced in the Australian rainforest.
-My intent isn't to popularise this waterfall, but to share my experience in a way that I hope will better prepare those already determined to give it a crack.
+If you are adamant about checking out the waterfall, please be aware that this is technically wilderness terrain.
+I wouldn't recommend making an effort out to this Cape Tribulation waterfall unless you are confident and experienced hiking off-trail in the Australian rainforest.

 In saying all that, most people who are used to adventuring in Far North Queensland shouldn't have much of a problem as long as they're prepared.